openstack/api-site/firstapp/source/getting_started.rst

 For a list of available SDKs, see `Software Development Kits <https://wiki.openstack.org/wiki/SDKs>`_.

-Future versions of this guide will show you how to use the OpenStack SDK and languages such as Java and Ruby to complete these tasks.
+Other versions of this guide show you how to use the other SDKs and languages to complete these tasks.
 If you're a developer for another toolkit that you would like this guide to include, feel free to submit code snippets.
-You can also contact OpenStack Documentation team members.
+You can contact `OpenStack Documentation team <https://wiki.openstack.org/Documentation>`_ members for more information.

 What you need
 -------------